hane-smitter/react-loading-indicator/README.md

 # react-loading-indicators

-A library of light-weight and customizable _loading indicators_ to fascinate your users while waiting for a response.
-Built with elegance keeping browser performance in mind.
+A library of well done and highly usable _loading indicators_ to inform users that the system is working.

 Built with Typescript.
 Compatible with **react version >=16.8.0**(since hooks).

-## A demo has something to say
+## A demo speaks for itself

 A glimpse of what is wrapped🎁.<br />
 See [DEMO](https://react-loading-indicators.netlify.app/).